 Old Food Street

 Gowalmandi Food and Heritage Street was an enriching experience in Lahore only a few years ago.
-A wonder what a few million rupees spent on the renovation of built heritage with balconies and angular projections lining the street some had done to the ambience of the street.
-It is no more there though Lahorites still compare it with food lanes in Rome, Paris and Athens.
+A wonder what a few million rupees spent on the renovation of built heritage with balconies and angular projections lining the street some had done to the ambiance of the street.
+Although Lahorites still compare it with food lanes in Rome, Paris, and Athens, it is no longer there.

-In the street, every body is lead by aroma of the food in front or on the fire.
-Variety of languages greets your ear.
-Unfazed by noisy crowd and the bustle, the waiters will get the orders and you will get the whole picture while sitting in an open street nicely lined with thin upright tiles, though sometime orders may change.
-I was served Makhan Mutton Karahi when I had ordered chicken leg piece -- an ultimate achievement in food in this part of the world.
-I did not mind this deal at all but the large family that had ordered the sumptuous dish had to wait longer and made lot of observations.
+In the street, everybody is led by the aroma of the food in front or on the fire.
+A variety of languages greets your ear.
+Unfazed by the noisy crowd and the bustle, the waiters will get the orders and you will get the whole picture while sitting in an open street nicely lined with thin upright tiles, though sometimes orders may change.
+I was served Makhan Mutton Karahi when I had ordered a chicken leg piece -- an ultimate achievement in food in this part of the world.
+I did not mind this deal at all but the large family that had ordered the sumptuous dish had to wait longer and made a lot of observations.

-Over the years, the Food Street has become a major tourists' attraction in Lahore for locals as well as foreigners.
+Over the years, Food Street has become a major tourists' attraction in Lahore for locals as well as foreigners.
 One can always see them eating, roaming around or standing near a huge black vat, where Peshawri Chappal Kababs are made, and taking photographs.
-Davis, a 'Khalis Angreez' who was in Lahore in connection with book exibition and I met him in the Food Street asked lot many question and remarked, "In west there is hardly any place where one can see food being cooked.
+Davis, a 'Khalis Angreez' who was in Lahore in connection with book exhibition and I met him in the Food Street asked lot many questions and remarked, "In west, there is hardly any place where one can see food being cooked.
 It is so mouth-watering just to watch".
-Sikhs from across the boarders are also seen wearing "what is it in the Food Street" look.
+Sikhs from across the border are also seen wearing "what is it in the Food Street" look.
 Davis opined that Food Street (and Pakistan in general) is one of the most inexpensive places in the world as far as food is concerned.

 Gowalmandi Food Street experience used to be packed with dining options.
 Why a permanent cultural feature of Lahore has been destroyed.
 I keep thinking.